gitadaily/privacy-policy/README.md

 2. Information Collection and Usage

 Gita Daily does not collect any personal information from its users.
-We do not require you to provide any personal details, such as your name, email address, or other identifiable information.
+We do require you to social sign in with apple or google and is not used for any tracking purposes.
+Neither is the data shared with any third party service outside.

 3. Location Information